-Fusion Martial Arts instructors have a over 35 years of experience in Taekwon-do.
+Fusion Martial Arts instructors have a nearly 40 years of experience in Taekwon-do.
 We employ innovative strategies to encourage our students to perform at their personal best and we are always open to observations, suggestions, instructor exchanges, new ideas and new challenges.
 We are here to teach AND to learn!

 Head Of School Catherine McMaster (née Galvin), III Dan

 The Founder of Fusion Martial Arts, Instructor Catherine started training at the tender age of 13 at Adelaide Headquarters with the legendary Master Vernon Low.
 Just before turning 16 she achieved 1st Dan black belt, graded by Master Chong Chul Rhee.
 At 17 she became president of the Adelaide University Dojang and was Assistant Instructor to John O’Brien.
 At this early stage of Australian Taekwon-do, she was the first female Taekwon-do Instructor in Australia and appeared in many photos published in the original Rhee Taekwon-do magazines.

 Instructor Catherine McMaster has continued in the tradition of Master Vernon Low; an ethic of working hard, enjoying your training and most importantly thinking about what we learn in class and its applications in the real world.